hexonaut/haxe-dom/README.md

 Custom Event Systems
 ====================

-If you are interested in rolling your own event systems, but want to take advantage of the serializability of haxe-dom then you can use the hxdom.EventHandler class.
+If you are interested in rolling your own event systems, but want to take advantage of the serializability of haxe-dom then you can use the hxdom.SFunc class.
 What it does is split any fully referenceable function into its instance (or class for static functions) and function name components.
 For example:

 	class MyClass {

-		var eventHandler:hxdom.EventHandler;
+		var eventHandler:hxdom.SFunc;

 		public function new () {
 			//Could call this on either the server or the client
 			//MyClass instances are fully serializable

-			//Internally eventHandler stores [inst => this, func => "myEventListener"] eventHandler = hxdom.EventHandler.make(myEventListener);
+			//Internally SFunc stores [inst => this, func => "myEventListener"] eventHandler = hxdom.SFunc.make(myEventListener);
 		}

 		public function fireEvent ():Void {